 (i) Core units

 - MMGT 6004 Managing People and Organisations

 - MMGT6013 Project Management in Context

-This unit of study focuses on the theory and practice of financial decision making and financial management within organisations.
-Its subject matter includes a review of the economic logic of financial decisions, drawing on the modern theories of finance and management accounting.
+This unit focuses on the theory and practice of financial decision making and financial management within organisations.
+This includes a review of the economic logic of financial decisions, drawing on the modern theories of finance and management accounting.
 Among the topics covered are capital budgeting, costing for pricing, real options valuation, and all of the other fundamental elements of financial decision making.
-The unit of study emphasizes decision making within a management context.
-This requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
-The objective of the unit of study is to balance the need for quantitative and qualitative management tools.
-The philosophy of the subject is that in a sophisticated organisation, these are inseparable essentials of successful financial management.
+This unit requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
+The objective of this unit is to balance the need for quantitative and qualitative management tools.

 A core skill for managers in an increasingly competitive world is applying marketing principles within the context of the international marketplace.
 This unit is designed to equip students with key decision-making tools, helping them answer critical questions about managing the marketing effort in the global market place.
 The course introduces fundamental marketing concepts and theories, and demonstrates their practical application within the international arena.
 Topics include market and competitive analysis, market segmentation and product positioning, brand and product management, pricing issues, integrated marketing communications, measuring return on marketing investment, and managing the internal organisation and external relationships responsible for successful implementation.
 Case studies and industry guests are used to illustrate concepts and their practical application.

 Facilitated by our Corporate Partner, Deloitte Touche Tohmatsu, this unit focuses on engaging with talented people to get fresh thinking into innovation strategies and challenges.